 Each course was developed in collaboration with a Harvard Kennedy School faculty member and learning lead to foster outcomes and educational experiences that are similar to the ones found on campus.
 Designed to draw on the unique pedagogical strategies from our faculty members, the courses feature learning modules, case studies, and structured group activities to help learners develop critical thinking skills to improve the public good and become effective public leaders.

 Courses consist of three areas—Evidence for Decisions, Leadership and Ethics, and Policy Design and Delivery, —each made up of two six-week courses.
 These three areas map into a set of skills that are needed for every public leader to be effective.
 Participation in the program requires 10 to 12 hours per week dedicated to reading, viewing multimedia materials, participating in group learning activities and discussions with peers, and completing interactive assignments.

-The PLC also provides a potential pathway to the Mid-Career Master in Public Administration (MC/MPA), allowing those who complete the credential to apply to the MC/MPA Program and—if admitted—the opportunity to count PLC courses toward the MC/MPA degree.
-In order to qualify for the PLC, learners should have a bachelor’s degree and five years of work experience.
+The PLC also provides eligibility to apply for a potential pathway to the Mid-Career Master in Public Administration (MC/MPA), allowing those who complete the credential to apply to the MC/MPA Program and—if admitted—the opportunity to count PLC courses toward the MC/MPA degree.

 Who Should Enroll?

 The ideal learners for the Public Learning Credential are creative, dedicated, and driven by a desire to serve, and they are individuals who have at least five years of work experience and a bachelor’s degree.
 To learn more, visit our requirements page.

 Why Choose Harvard Kennedy School?